ogulyurdakul/ogulyurdakul.github.io/_pages/cv.md

 :   I booked speakers and worked with them on their speeches and was responsible for the overall operations of the event.
 I also designed and managed [the event website](https://www.tedxmetuankara.com) on Wix.
 More in [side gigs](/whatnot/2022/00/side_gigs/#tedxmetuankara).

 ## Publications
-I suppose a CV has to contain a this section, so for completeness sake, here is a list of publication(s, hopefully).
+I suppose a CV has to contain this section.
+So, for completeness sake, here is a list of publication(s, hopefully).
   <ul>{% for post in site.publications %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>